mcchannigan/react-help-screen/src/assets/admin.md

 The search form allows you to locate specific employer contact profiles according to the following criteria:

-* Campus
-    Unless you have access level 0 or 1, the campus will be pre-filled and locked to your own campus affiliation.
+* __Campus:__ Unless you have access level 0 or 1, the campus will be pre-filled and locked to your own campus affiliation.
 The search results will include all employers who selected this campus at registration, and NONUH employers who have listed at least one job at this campus, regardless of their registered campus affiliation.
-* Employer Type
-    Either UH or NONUH employers
+* __Employer Type:__ Either UH or NONUH employers
-* Last Name
-    The last name of the employer, as entered on their profile
+* __Last Name:__ The last name of the employer, as entered on their profile
-* First Name
-    The first name of the employer, as entered on their profile
+* __First Name:__ The first name of the employer, as entered on their profile
-* Email Address
-    The email address that the employer used when registering their profile
+* __Email Address:__ The email address that the employer used when registering their profile
-* Username
-    The username registered with their profile.
+* __Username:__ The username registered with their profile.
 For UH employers, this is the UH username on file.
 For NONUH employers, this is functionally the same as searching by email address
-* Employer / College / Division
-    For UH employers, this field represents the college or division.
+* __Employer / College / Division:__ For UH employers, this field represents the college or division.
 For NONUH employers, it represents the company name
-* Company Type / Department
-    For UH employers, this field represents the department or office name.
+* __Company Type / Department:__ For UH employers, this field represents the department or office name.
 For NONUH employers, it represents the company type
-* Status
-    Select from New, Active, or Inactive
+* __Status:__ Select from New, Active, or Inactive
-* Contact ID
-    Each profile is uniquely identified by a contact ID
+* __Contact ID:__ Each profile is uniquely identified by a contact ID

 ## Jobs / Placements